• Skip to primary navigation

 Jump to Recipe Print Recipe

-These warm olives with citrus peels, garlic and rosemary elevates this traditional tapas dish with botanical notes of juniper, marrying the rosemary and citrus.
+This warm olive recipe with citrus peels, garlic and rosemary elevates this traditional tapas dish with botanical notes of juniper, marrying the rosemary and citrus.

 Have you heard of the olive theory?
 It's from an episode of How I Met Your Mother, based on the newly engaged Marshall and Lilly; Marshall hates olives and Lilly loves olives, and it's their perfect balance of opposites attract that makes them a great couple.